akainq/fast-jsonrpc/README.md

 **Fast** - Written on C , build with [libevent](https://github.com/libevent/libevent) and [json-c](https://github.com/json-c/json-c) library.
 23000 json-rpc calls per sec out of box.

-**Simple** - JSON-RPC methods is a lua functions, having hot sourcecode swap.
+**Simple** - JSON-RPC methods is a lua functions and hot-swapping already implemented.

 **Flexibility** - embedded lua, strives to provide simple, flexible meta-features that can be extended as needed.